hkpeaks/peaks-consolidation/README.md

 <img src="https://github.com/hkpeaks/peaks-framework/blob/main/InitialRelease.png" width=50% height=50%>
 </p>

+https://github.com/do-account is a place to publish free and trial version of Peaks DataFrame with use cases.

+If you’re running a script with initial release of the Peaks DataFrame, you’ll have a 100-second timeout which should be more than enough for the 100-day trial period.
+If you’re not working with large datasets, a second should allow you to perform many steps of databending.

+After the trial period ends, you can still use the app but there will be a 100MB file read/write limit.
+This is to encourage you to download the latest version again and again.

+The special arrangement of after trial period also removes your concern that the latest version will not be available in the future.
+It’s worth noting that rows of a 100MB file is more than what an Excel worksheet can handle.

 The initial version will cover the following command groups and commands:-

 | Command Group  | Command                        | Remark                                                 |